apache/kudu/docs/design-docs/cfile.md

 results in a 100% "fill factor" on all nodes in each level except for the last one written.

-An index cblock is encoded similarly for both types of indexes:
+An index block is encoded similarly for both types of indexes:

 ```
-<key> <cblock offset> <cblock size>
+<key> <block offset> <block size>
-<key> <cblock offset> <cblock size>
+<key> <block offset> <block size>
 ...
    key: vint64 for positional, otherwise varint-length-prefixed string
    offset: vint64
-   cblock size: vint32
+   block size: vint32

 <offset to first key>   (fixed32)
 <offset to second key>  (fixed32)
 ...
-   These offsets are relative to the start of the cblock.
+   These offsets are relative to the start of the block.

 <trailer>
    A IndexBlockTrailerPB protobuf
 <trailer length>
 ```

-Index cblocks are written using a [post-order traversal], and the index cblocks may intersperse with the data cblocks.
+Index blocks are written using a [post-order traversal], and the index blocks may intersperse with the data blocks.

-The trailer protobuf includes a field which designates whether the cblock is a leaf node or internal node of the B-Tree, allowing a reader to know whether the pointer is to another index cblock or to a data cblock.
+The trailer protobuf includes a field which designates whether the block is a leaf node or internal node of the B-Tree, allowing a reader to know whether the pointer is to another index block or to a data block.

 ## DeltaFile